joomla vector social icons

 • Login

-The SPRINT-project aims to develop a Global Health Risk Assessment Toolbox
+The SPRINT-project aims to develop a Global Health Risk Assessment Toolbox to assess

 The SPRINT project will make an internationally valid contribution to assess integrated risks and impacts of pesticides on environment and human health, both at regional and European level.
 SPRINT will inform and accelerate the adoption of innovative transition pathways towards more sustainable plant protection in the context of a global health approach.